Top arrow pointing up

 Overview

 The Center’s own research focuses on the development and application of laser-plasma accelerators (LPAs), which may provide user opportunities in use of the generated beams.
 LPAs produce ultrahigh accelerating fields (1-100 GV/m) and may provide a compact technology for a variety of applications that include accelerators for high energy physics and drivers for high energy photon sources.
-Electron beams at 0.01-8 GeV, and ion beams at a few MeV have been produced and measured.
-Femtosecond, keV band betatron radiation is produced from the acceleration process.
-Quasi-monoenergetic MeV photon beams are produced by Thomson scattering of a laser from the electron beam.
+Electron beams at 0.01-8 GeV, and ion beams at 10s of MeV have been produced and measured.
+Femtosecond, keV band betatron radiation is produced from the electron acceleration process.
+Quasi-monoenergetic MeV photon beams are produced by Thomson scattering of a laser pulse from the electron beam.

 BELLA PW Laser